Kavanaugh-Ford hearing: A dramatic lesson on gender roles | New Country 923

 “I’m used to being collegial,” she said at one point.

-At another, she told the prosecutor, asking about her emotional state: “I think that’s a great question.”
+At another, she said when asked about her emotional state: “I think that’s a great question.”

 Zoe Chance, a marketing professor at Yale School of Management, said that in terms of winning over public opinion, Ford and Kavanaugh “are both doing the right thing.”
 She cited research indicating that men could seem more influential and competent through shows of anger, and women less so.